 Vancouver Christmas Tree Lots

 Activities: Christmas tree sales help fund programs to help youth in care and moms in need.
-For 25 years Aunt Leah’s has raised more than $600,000 from the profits of Christmas tree sales.
+For 26 years, Aunt Leah has raised more than $600,000 in profits from Christmas tree sales.
+From April 1, 2024 – March 30, 2025, 403 youth, moms and children were supported.

-Dates: Open daily from November 25 until sold out.
+Dates: Open daily from November 28 or 29, depending on the location, until sold out.

 Vancouver: St. Stephen’s United Church at 54th and Granville St, 7025 Granville St, Monday – Wednesday, 10 am – 8 pm.Thursday – Sunday, 10 am – 9 pm.